digamma-ai/asn1fpcoq/README.md

 ## Acknowledgements
 * Thanks to [Sylvie Boldo](https://www.lri.fr/~sboldo/) and [Guillaume Melquiond](https://www.lri.fr/~melquion/) for their development of the [Floats for Coq](http://flocq.gforge.inria.fr/) library, on which this project heavily relies both abstractly and with code.
 * Thanks to [Yury Strozhevsky](https://www.strozhevsky.com/) for the great articles explaining  the basics of ASN.1 encoding.
+* Thanks to all the authors and contributors of the [StructTact](https://github.com/uwplse/StructTact) library.